RallyApps/PortfolioItemThroughput/README.md

 ##License

-Feature Throughput is released under the MIT license.
+PortfolioItem Throughput  is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/osulehria/rally-feature-throughput/master/LICENSE) for the full text.